 Roughly speaking, to operate a particular appliance requires a particular amount of POWER, which (at least for resistive loads) is current times voltage.
 If you double the voltage, you draw half the current to achieve the same power.
 The primary advantage of lower current is that you lose less power in the wires feeding current to the appliance (or you can use smaller, cheaper wires for the same power loss rating).
 On the other hand, the higher voltage is somewhat more dangerous if accidentally touched or if there is an accidental short circuit.
 Some experienced electricians are relatively casual about touching 110 V circuits, but all respect 230 V. (This constitutes a “don’t-try-this-at-home thing, though–it’s quite possible to get a fatal shock or start a fire with 110 V!)
 Current trends are toward the use of even lower voltages (24 V, 12 V, 5 V, 3.3 V…) for any devices which don’t draw much total power to increase safety.
 Power is rarely distributed at these lower voltages; rather it is converted from 110 V or 230 V by a transformer at the earliest opportunity.
 Even in North America, 220-240 V is commonly used in residential appliances for

 most high-power electrical appliances (ovens, furnaces, dryers, large motors, etc.) so that the supply current and supply wire size can be smaller.
+If we are talking about HVAC systems, they also have some requirements for installation.
+Learn more at HVACDirect.com.
 Higher power industrial applications often use 480 V or more.
 And, of course, transmission lines use progressively higher voltages as the distance and total power go up (22,000 V for local distribution to 1,000,000 V for long distance lines).